softicar/gradle-plugins/CONTRIBUTING.md

 After the prefix, a short title shall be given in [title case](https://en.wikipedia.org/wiki/Title_case), e.g. `PLAT-123 Cool New Feature` or `i345 Fixed Login Bug`.
 We aim for a clean *Git* history that speaks for itself, and the commit titles shall be given with that in mind.
 Meaningless titles like `Updates` or `Changes` shall not be used.

-Furthermore, a pull request shall describe how the changes were validated, i.e. usually, a test plan shall be given.
+Furthermore, a pull request shall describe how the changes were validated, i.e. a test plan shall be given.
 A test plan is not required for purely mechanical refactorings (e.g. automated renaming, moving, etc.) or changes to non-code files.
-For changes sufficiently covered by unit tests (or other automated tests), it suffices to refer to those tests, e.g. `Test Plan: see new unit tests`.
+For changes sufficiently covered by unit tests (or similar automated tests), it suffices to refer to those tests in the description, e.g. `Test Plan: see new unit tests`.

 ## Documentation